 Offer Customer Financing

-This is not often thought of as a marketing strategy or idea for cosmetic surgery practices, but it’s one of the best kept secrets.
+This is not often thought of as a marketing strategy or idea for cosmetic surgery practices, but it’s one of the best-kept secrets.
 One of the biggest barriers to getting plastic surgery is the cost associated with it.
-Therefore, offering financing for your customers is a great idea to increase sales and grow your medical practice.
+Therefore, offering to finance your customers is a great idea to increase sales and grow your medical practice.